Centenary United Methodist Church Records 1871-1969

 The Centenary Methodist Church Record Project was begun in 2008 when Julius K. Hunter suggested that the History and Genealogy Department offer to preserve Wesleyan Cemetery records held by Centenary Church and containing the records of many African American burials.
 The project was expanded to include all of the congregation’s original records.
 The Rev. Kathleen Wilder, Centenary Church’s pastor, was contacted, and the project proceeded with the approval of the congregation's board of trustees.
 The records were brought to St. Louis County Library, where the History and Genealogy Department Staff and volunteers began indexing and digitizing the records of this historic congregation.

-The History and Genealogy Department would like to thank the Rev. Kathleen Wilder and the members of Centenary Methodist Church for providing access to the congregation’s records.
-The Department would also like to thank the following individuals:
+We would like to thank the Rev. Kathleen Wilder and the members of Centenary Methodist Church for providing access to the congregation’s records.
+We would also like to thank the following individuals:

 - Julius K. Hunter, who first proposed the project and facilitated contact with Centenary United Methodist Church.